openstack/kolla/specs/kolla-ceph-bluestore.rst

 Performance Impact
 ------------------
-There is no performance imapct introduced.
+There is no performance impact introduced.

 Implementation
 ==============